abdnimit1203/abdnimit1203/README.md

 [Front End Repo](https://github.com/abdnimit1203/Abuild-Homes-Estate-Client) | [Backend Repo](https://github.com/abdnimit1203/Abuild-Homes-Estate-server) | [Live Demo](https://abuild-homesabd.web.app/)
 <h4 align="left">📝 ColabTask </h4>

-- **Description** : An Online based student group stdy platform.
-Where students can share heir assignments and submit them at the same time!
-All subitted assignments can be marked else it gets pending status.
+- **Description**: An Online-based student group study platform.
+Where students can share their assignments and submit them at the same time!
+All submitted assignments can be marked else it gets pending status.
 A student can see all their submitted assignments and other details.
-Their is chat post feature where students can discuss matters with others.
+There is a chat post feature where students can discuss matters with others.

 - **Technologies used** : <br>
-    **Front end** : Reactjs , tailwind , DaisyUi, AOS animation <br>
+    **Front end**: Reactjs, tailwind, DaisyUi, AOS animation <br>
     **Backend** : Node, Express<br>
     **Database** : MongoDB<br>
     **Authentication** : Firebase<br>